wp-plugins/awesome-weather/readme.txt

 Changed API endpoints.
 Might not find weather without update.

 == Changelog ==

+= 1.3.4 =
+Fixed issue with Location stripping spaces from text cause weather to not get accessed.
+Thanks @storkontheroof!

 = 1.3.3 =
 Moved Google Font out of CSS into enqueue